-To activate these features, go to settings in Jetpack, and switch to the Performance tab.
-Then toggle the “site accelerator” and “Lazy-loading for images” gears on.
+To activate these features, go to Jetpack settings and switch to the Performance tab.
+Then toggle the “site accelerator” and “Lazy-loading for images” gears.

-If you need a plugin that lets you compress and optimize images in WordPress posts, pages, and theme folders, try Imagify today.
+If you need a plugin to compress and optimize images in WordPress posts, pages, and theme folders, try Imagify today.

 5. WP Rocket

-Page speed is an integral part of Google SEO ranking factors – this is why you need to pay more attention to improving page loading time.
+Page speed is an integral part of Google SEO ranking factors, so you must pay more attention to improving page loading time.